auth0/Auth0.swift/README.md

 ##### 1. Start the passwordless flow

 Request a code to be sent to the user's email or phone number.
-For email scenarios only, a link can be sent in place of the code.
+For email scenarios, a link can be sent in place of the code.

 ```swift
 Auth0